Prithwi Malla

 Prithwi Malla was the king of the Malla dynasty.
-He ruled from 1295 CE. to 1319 CE (both the dates being approximates).
+He ruled from 1295 to 1319.

 History

-Prithwi Malla is held to be an important socio-political figure for the establishment or, as deduced from their architectural styles, restoration and reconsecration of the two temples of Lord Siva.
-These are Shaileshwar and Shnareshwar temple at the chalcolithic site of Dihar around 8 kilometres from Bishnupur.
+Prithwi Malla is held to be an important socio-political figure for the establishment or, as deduced from their architectural styles, the restoration and reconsecration of the two temples dedicated to Lord Siva.
+These are Sailesvara and Saresvara temple at the Chalcolithic site of Dihar around 8 kilometres from Bishnupur.

 Till date these two temples are of special importance not only for the devotees but also for the scholars and tourists.